-The Central Bank’s revised Minimum Competency Code (MCC) came into effect on 1st December 2011.
+The Central Bank’s revised Minimum Competency Code (MCC)

-The Minimum Competency Requirements and any documents or other information published by the Central Bank of Ireland in connection with these Requirements set out by clicking here.
+The Minimum Competency Requirements and any documents or other information published by the Central Bank of Ireland in connection with these Requirements are set out by clicking here.

 In brief the Code sets out the minimum standard of competence required of persons carrying out certain functions in regulated firms, including the following: